Yanis Karabelyov

-Career
+Club career

 Slavia Sofia

 Karabelyov joined Slavia Sofia at the age of seven.
 He made his senior debut for the club on 28 September 2013, replacing Fernando Silva for the final 12 minutes of an A Group match against Levski Sofia at Ovcha Kupel Stadium.
 On 17 May 2014, Karabelyov scored his first goal in a 2–0 home win over Pirin Gotse Delchev.
 One year later, he started in the A Group for first time in a 3–1 home loss against Cherno More Varna on 22 May 2015.

 Karabelyov began to establish himself in the Slavia first team from the 2015–16 season.

 Tsarsko Selo (loan)

-On 6 September 2017, he was loaned to Tsarsko Selo until the end of the year, but on 8 January 2018 Slavia shorted his loan and he returned in train with the team.
+On 6 September 2017, Karabelyov was loaned to Tsarsko Selo until the end of the year, but on 8 January 2018 Slavia shorted his loan and he returned in train with the team.

 Kisvárda

-On 19 December 2020 he joined the Hungarian team Kisvárda.
+On 19 December 2020, Karabelyov joined the Hungarian team Kisvárda.

+Botev Plovdiv

+On 1 July 2023, Karabelyov joined Botev Plovdiv.

 International career

 Karabelyov was called up to the Bulgaria U21 squad in August 2015, aged 19.
 He made his debut on 9 October 2015 against Armenia U21.
 In that match, he came as a substitute in the 81st minute, and Bulgaria won the match 2–0.

-On 7 March 2016, Karabelyov was called up for the first time to the senior Bulgarian squad for friendly matches against Portugal and against Macedonia.
+On 7 March 2016, Karabelyov was called up for the first time to the senior Bulgarian squad for friendly matches against Portugal and against North Macedonia.

 He made his debut on 7 June 2019 in a Euro 2020 qualifier against Czech Republic, as a 64th-minute substitute for Kristiyan Malinov.